Mohamed1976/EasyPasswordRecoveryPDF/README.md

 <img alt="screenshot" src="https://cloud.githubusercontent.com/assets/15641092/14801070/db6952c0-0b46-11e6-951c-00abbb7568bf.png" />

-The clickonce application can be launched from <a href="https://cdn.rawgit.com/Mohamed1976/EasyPasswordRecoveryPDF/master/EasyPasswordRecoveryPDF/publish/publish.htm" target="_blank">here</a>.

-The clickonce application can also be launched from <a href="https://cdn.staticaly.com/gh/Mohamed1976/EasyPasswordRecoveryPDF/master/EasyPasswordRecoveryPDF/publish/publish.htm" target="_blank">here</a>.
+The clickonce application can be launched from <a href="https://github.com/Mohamed1976/EasyPasswordRecoveryPDF/blob/master/EasyPasswordRecoveryPDF/publish/setup.exe" target="_blank">here</a>.
+After you have downloaded the setup.exe to your local Windows 10 computer, run the setup.exe and it will guide you through the installation process.
+Alternatively you can clone the project and build it yourself.

 Password dictionaries can be found <a href="https://wiki.skullsecurity.org/Passwords" target="_blank">here</a>, <a href="https://crackstation.net/buy-crackstation-wordlist-password-cracking-dictionary.htm" target="_blank">here</a>
 and <a href="https://github.com/danielmiessler/SecLists" target="_blank">here</a>.